Treatment options for colon cancer

 You have surgery to remove your cancer.

-Your surgeon might suggest chemotherapy after surgery if you are at higher risk of cancer coming back.
+Your doctor might suggest chemotherapy after surgery if you are at higher risk of cancer coming back.
 This depends on the results of your surgery.
 Chemotherapy can lower the chance of your cancer coming back after surgery.

 Stage 3 colon cancer